hapax/hapax.github.io/assets/chandra.md

 Finally, particles are cheap, looking for the most affordable room the hotel can offer.

-None of these rules is true in general, so let's spell out what sort of systems our hotel model actually describes.
+None of these rules is true in general, so let's spell out our assumptions.
 The first rule states that energies don't change when particles join the system, which is only true if the *particles don't interact*.
 This is like a gas, where particles are very far apart and only occasionally collide.
-So we call this a *quantum gas*.
+So our hotel describes what is called a *quantum gas*.

-The second rule is the *Pauli exclusion principle*, and it only holds for a class of particles called *fermions*.
+The second rule is the *Pauli exclusion principle*.
-This includes electrons, but also neutrons, protons and quarks, i.e. the constituents of matter.
+This holds for electrons, but in fact, a much larger class of particles called *fermions*, including neutrons, protons and quarks, i.e. the constituents of matter.
-But there is a whole second class of particles called *bosons* --- including photons --- which will happily pack as many as possible into a single room!
+There is a second class of particles called *bosons* --- including photons --- which do not obey the Pauli exclusion principle, and will happily pack as many as possible into a hotel room!
-So, our hotel model is really about a gas of fermions, or *Fermi gas*.
+So, our model describes a quantum gas of fermionic particles, also called a *Fermi gas*.

-The final rule, that particles are maximally cheap,
+Since we're dealing with a gas, you might wonder if temperature plays a role.
+It turns out that our third rule --- particles are maximally cheap --- is the assumption that the temperature is *zero*.
+If the temperature is nonzero, there is some chance that particles arriving at the hotel will splash out on a more expensive room.
+So, although the hotel model could be modified for more general situations, our three rules describe a *zero temperature Fermi gas*.

 ### The revolutionary atom